-Crafts Around the World Series: Paper BeadsDOWNLOAD FILE
+Crafts Around the World Series Africa: Paper BeadsDOWNLOAD FILE

-Enjoy learning how to make simple crafts from seven continents: Africa, Antarctica, Europe, Asia, Australia, North America & South America.
+Enjoy learning how to make simple crafts from six of the seven continents: Africa, Europe, Asia, Australia, North America and South America.

 Introduce youth to some simple cultural traditional crafts from around the world.
-Journey around seven continents, learning how to make simple crafts and having fun creating.
+Journey around the continents, learning how to make simple crafts and having fun creating.

 - Learn the cultural history and origins of the craft.